ricklamers/popular-frontend-github/README.md

 ## Scrape trending Frontend projects on GitHub

-This repo contains an Orchest pipeline that scrapes GitHub fronted projects.
+This repo contains an Orchest pipeline that scrapes GitHub frontend projects.

 The `scrape.ipynb` contains everything.
 See this image for an example output: